- Safety and Health Topics

-NEWOSHA Infosheet: Respirator Medical Evaluation Questionnaire Infosheet (PDF*).
-Publication No. 3789, (2015, May).
+- Respirator Medical Evaluation Questionnaire.
+OSHA Infosheet (Publication 3789), (May 2015).
 To facilitate medical evaluations, this resource helps employers conduct medical evaluations for workers who must wear a respirator.
 Included is the mandatory minimum required medical questionnaire for these evaluations.
 Once filled out, the forms must be given to the PLHCP and not submitted to OSHA.

-OSHA Guidebook: Small Entity Compliance Guide for the Respiratory Protection Standard (PDF*).
-Publication No. 3384, (2011).
+- Small Entity Compliance Guide for the Respiratory Protection Standard.
+OSHA Guidebook (Publication 3384), (2011).
 Provides small entities with a comprehensive step-by-step guide, complete with checklists and commonly asked questions that will aid both workers and employers in small businesses with a better understanding of OSHA’s respiratory protection standard.

-OSHA eTool: Respiratory Protection.
-(1998).
+- Respiratory Protection.
+OSHA eTool.
 Provides employers with instruction on the proper selection of respiratory protection and the development of change schedules for gas/vapor cartridges.

-OSHA Memo to Regional Administrators: Questions and Answers on the Respiratory Protection Standard (PDF*).
-(1998).
+- Questions and Answers on the Respiratory Protection Standard.
+OSHA Memo to Regional Administrators, (1998).
 Provides questions and answers relating to each paragraph of the Respiratory Protection Standard and includes a Spanish translation of the Medical Questionnaire (Appendix C) at the end of the document.

-NIOSH Guidebook: NIOSH Respirator Selection Logic (PDF).
-DHHS(NIOSH) Publication No. 2005-100, (2004).
+- NIOSH Respirator Selection Logic.
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2005-100, (2004).
 Provides employers with information on selecting respirators.
 Replaces the NIOSH Respirator Decision Logic (NIOSH Publication No. 87-108), and includes information on N95 through P100 particulate respirators.
 An online version, of this decision logic is available as part of the OSHA Respiratory Protection eTool.